Ivan-Igorevich/Tuleap-tasks-to-Mattermost/readme.md

 # Tuleap-Mattermost task notification bot
 ## How to make it work:
-- compile `jar` from this sourcefile and launch it at the **host**.
+- compile `jar` from this sourcefile, put `properties.json` to a folder, containing compiled `jar` file, and launch it at the **host**.
 - create an _incoming webhook_ (integrations menu) in `Mattermost` and set it to a channel
-- create a _webhook_ in `Tuleap` `Tasks` section (Administration - Workflow - Webhooks) webhook must sent ot's POST requests to `http://host:12345/cmec` to work properly
+- create a _webhook_ in `Tuleap` `Tasks` section (Administration - Workflow - Webhooks) webhook must sent ot's POST requests to `http://host:port/endpoint` to work properly
-- no further adjustment is allowed yet
+- host is your current hos or ip address, port and endpoint could be customized by editing `properties.json` file.
+- `properties.json` contains properties for bot name and `Mattermost` _incoming webhook_ address
-## in 0.0.1a
+## current version is 0.0.1a
-Hardcoded behavior, port and endpoint
+`properties.json` added
 #### Feel free to contribute to this repository
 Contact me: http://t.me/WayneShephard